People with Disabilities, Education, Advocacy and Family

-They were wonderfully effective for short periods of grief or distress.
+They are wonderfully effective drugs for short periods of grief or distress.
 However, I strongly caution against long-term use of Benzodiazepines, such as Valium and Serepax.

 After long term usage, these drugs no longer have the same effect in terms of euphoria and pain relief.
-In effect, you are taking them to remain normal.
-What is worse, when you stop taking them, you find yourself in a worse position than when you first started taking the drug.
+In effect, you end up taking them just to remain normal.
+However, when you stop taking them, you find are in a worse position than when you first started taking the drug.
 In my case all of the original problems returned, combined with increased anxiety.